Unknown God: Paul at Athens

 According to the book of Acts, contained in the Christian New Testament, when the Apostle Paul visited Athens, he saw an altar with an inscription dedicated to that god (possibly connected to the Cylonian affair), and, when invited to speak to the Athenian elite at the Areopagus, gave the following speech:

-Because the Jewish God could not be named, it is possible that Paul's Athenian listeners would have considered his God to be "the unknown god par excellence".
+Because Paul's God could not be named, according to the customs of his people, it is possible that Paul's Athenian listeners would have considered his God to be "the unknown god par excellence".
 His listeners may also have understood the introduction of a new god by allusions to Aeschylus' The Eumenides; the irony would have been that just as the Eumenides were not new gods at all but the Furies in a new form, so was the Christian God not a new god but rather the god the Greeks already worshipped as the Unknown God.
 His audience would also have recognized the quotes in verse 28 as coming from Epimenides and Aratus, respectively.

 Archaeology

-There is an altar dedicated to the Unknown God found in 1820 on the Palatine Hill of Rome.

-It contains an inscription in Latin that says:
+There is an altar, perhaps dedicated to the Unknown God, which was unearthed in 1820 on the Palatine Hill of Rome.
+It contains a Latin inscription:

 This could be translated into English as: "Whether sacred to god or to goddess, Gaius Sextius Calvinus, son of Gaius, praetor, restored this on a vote of the senate."

 The altar is currently exhibited in the Palatine Museum.

+In Ancient Egypt

+The idea of an unknown god, however, seems to predate the Greeks.
+For in Ancient Egypt, Amun was an unknowable god, not only in the sense of his name being unknown, but also his identity or essence.

+In Neoplatonism

+For Plotinus, the first principle of reality is "the One", an utterly simple, ineffable, unknowable subsistence which is both the creative source of the Universe and the teleological end of all existing things.